windowsair/mt7610_driver_backport/README.md

 ### Known Issue

-- Tx AMSPDU not supported.
+- Tx AMSDU not supported.
 It is limited by the old mac80211 stack and may affect throughput.